-Every electrical device creates heat to some degree, and power banks are no exception.
-This article will explore what causes power banks to overheat, whether or not this is a common occurrence, and how to keep them from overheating in the first place.
+Every electrical device creates heat to some degree, and portable chargers are no exception.
+This article will explore what causes overheating, whether or not this is a common occurrence, and how to keep your devices from overheating in the first place.
 So, without further ado, let’s get started.

-There are a variety of reasons that might lead to a power bank overheating.
+There are a variety of reasons that might lead to portable chargers overheating.
 Examples include overheating caused by a manufacturing defect, incorrect charging habits, or short-circuiting due to the degradation of the power bank.
 Alternatively, if this is the case with your power bank, you should consider obtaining a replacement and properly disposing of your old one.
-Keep in mind that just because a power bank overheats, it does not always indicate that there is an issue with the item.
+Keep in mind that just because a portable charger overheats, it does not always indicate that there is an issue with the item.

 Pass-through charging is another common factor that can lead to a portable charger overheating.
 For those who don’t know, pass-through charging allows you to charge devices while also recharging the power bank at the same time, saving time when there is only one accessible wall outlet.